Movie buffs and bookworms can tell a bestseller from a dud within the first few moments. The same is true of any thesis statement you write.

 In our Thesis/Dissertation Writing Series, we answered the commonly asked question: "What is a thesis?"
 We also discussed how to write a thesis or dissertation and offered some advice on the thesis editing process.
 We will now discuss how to select a thesis committee.
-The selection of the thesis committee is one of the most important decisions you will make during your career as a dissertation author and PhD student.
+The selection of the thesis committee is one of the most important decisions you will make during your academic career.

 What is a thesis committee?

 A thesis committee is a group of people, usually professors, who supervise a student's work and work closely with that student to answer questions and provide advice.
 A thesis committee may also act as the examining committee at a thesis defence.
 In most departments in North America, it is common for the thesis committee to consist of a principal supervisor and two (possibly three) other experts in your field of study.
 Typically, one member of the thesis committee must be a professor in a different department from that of the student.